taskcluster/taskcluster-rfcs/rfcs/0147-third-party-login.md

 The "resource" that the deployment protects is temporary Taskcluster credentials.
 Thus a client carries out a standard OAuth2 authorization transaction, then uses the resulting `access_token` to request Taskcluster credentials as needed.

+The deviations from OAuth2 are as follows:

+ * The `scope` arguments are Taskcluster scopes, with `*` carrying its usual meaning; and
+ * The authorize request has an nonstandard, optional `expires` query parameter.

 ### OAuth2

 Taskcluster implements the [OAuth2 protocol](https://tools.ietf.org/html/rfc6749), supporting both the "Implicit" and "Authorization Code" flows.